Signed in as:

 Grandfathering

 Who is “membership?”
 Were you asked for your opinion?
-At the September 14 Special Meeting, the Board was asked several times to place the issue of short-term rentals on the ballot for an owner vote and avoid a lawsuit.
-The Board chose a lawsuit.
+At the September 14 Special Meeting, the Board is asked several times to place the issue of short-term rentals on the ballot for an owner vote and avoid a lawsuit.
+The Board chooses a lawsuit.
 It appears the Board considers as “membership” the 15% of owners who live on the mountain and can regularly attend Board meetings.
 What about your vote?

 Court Hearing – March 2